farhiongit/message-in-the-bottle/README.md

 #### Notes

-  - The bottle should usually be destroyed (`bottle_destroy`) by the thread that created it.
   - The bottle should not be destroyed before all the senders and receivers have stopped using it.
     `pthread_join` could be used to wait for sender and receiver threads to finish.
   - If there are several senders, each sender should stop sending messages if `bottle_send` or `bottle_try_send` return `0` with `errno` set to `ECONNABORTED`.